DigitalVS/Galaxy-Flash-Expansion/README.md

 > Approximate speed measurements show impressive speed results for such underpowered computer.
 With screen refresh disabled, data reading speed is roughly in the range of 80-100 kilobytes per second.

 Next image shows a (non root) directory contents example.
 Note that long file names are shortened to eight characters with `>1` at the end of the name.
 In case of multiple files with equal six characters at the beginning of the name, suffixes are also `>2`, `>3`, and so on.
 At the end of line is file size value in bytes.
-For files larger then 9999 bytes, size is displayed in kilobytes with latter `K` at the end, or even in megabytes with letter `M`.
+For files larger then 9999 bytes, size is displayed in kilobytes with latter `K` at the end (eg. `123K`), or even in megabytes with letter `M`.
 Directory listings with file(s) larger then one gigabyte are not supported.

 ![Directory listing example.](/images/usb_flash_screen.png)